documentationfor yFiles for HTML 3.0.0.1

 When should I use Canvas rendering?

-• large diagrams
+• Large diagrams

-• simple rendering
+• Simple rendering

 When should I avoid Canvas rendering?

-• Complex painting: Since the Canvas has to be completely re-rendered at each repaint, a too complex rendering might reduce the performance compared to SVG-based rendering.
+• Complex painting: Since the Canvas has to be completely re-rendered at each repaint, a complex rendering might reduce performance compared to SVG-based rendering.
 Another drawback of Canvas rendering is the handling of native mouse and touch events: the Canvas will either catch all of these events or let them pass through.
 In the first case, SVG elements won’t get hover effects if a Canvas level is drawn in front.
-In the latter case, you will get hover effects even for elements which are hidden behind a Canvas node.
+In the latter case, you will get hover effects even for elements that are hidden behind a Canvas node.
 Note that the mouse and touch events provided by the CanvasComponent are not affected.